jeyanth-jr/REC-OBJECT-ORIENTED-PROGRAMMING-USING-JAVA/README.md

        *Transpose of a matrix

 ### week 4:
-       *Class and objects
+       *Class and Objects

 ### week 5:
-       *Programs using inheritance
+       *Programs using Inheritance and Interface